 Depending on what side of a purchase or sale of a business you are on, can significantly affect your obligations to employees as part of the transition.
+If you want to make sure that your employees are comfortable with the work environment, then you should use a candidate management system.

 So what does this actually mean for each stakeholder to address employee entitlements?